How much does a wedding cost?

 To get a general idea of how much people spend on their wedding, we’ll outline the average cost for things like a ring, catering, cake, a dress, and a wedding planner below.

 Need help saving for your wedding?
 Spruce mobile banking can help you take steps saving toward your big day.
 With Spruce’s saving goal feature, you can choose to put away money automatically for your goal.
+You can also use our savings calculator to figure out how long it may take to reach your goal of saving for your wedding!

 How much money should you spend on a wedding ring or engagement ring?